npm/rfcs/accepted/0000-package-overrides.md

 ## Summary

-Add a section to package.json that allows the user to designate packages as an 'override' at a particular version.
+Add a section to package.json that allows the user to designate packages as an 'override' or replacement at a particular version.

 ## Motivation